Wolfremium13/www.wolfremium.dev/README.md

 ## 🧪 Testing

-To run the unit tests with Jest, run the following command:
+To run the unit tests with Vitest, run the following command:

 ```bash
 npm run test